Closer to the Moon

-Closer to the Moon (Mai aproape de lună) is a 2013 Romanian-American comedy-drama film written and directed by Nae Caranfil, and starring Vera Farmiga, Mark Strong, Harry Lloyd, Joe Armstrong, Tim Plester, Christian McKay, and Anton Lesser.
+Closer to the Moon (Mai aproape de lună) is a 2013 comedy-drama film written and directed by Nae Caranfil, and starring Vera Farmiga, Mark Strong, Harry Lloyd, Joe Armstrong, Tim Plester, Christian McKay and Anton Lesser.
 Based on the true story of the Ioanid Gang, it is one of the most expensive productions in Romanian cinema.

-It had its world premiere at the Making Waves: New Romanian Cinema Festival at the Lincoln Center on November 29, 2013.
-The film was released in Romania on March 7, 2014, and was given a limited release in the United States on April 17, 2015 by Sundance Selects.
+It had its world premiere at the "Making Waves: New Romanian Cinema Festival" at the Lincoln Center, on November 29, 2013.
+The film was released in Romania on March 7, 2014, and was given a limited release in the United States on April 17, 2015, by Sundance Selects.

 Plot

-Post-war Communist Romania: In 1959 Bucharest, members of Romania's high society Max Rosenthal (Mark Strong), Alice Bercovich (Vera Farmiga), Dumi Dorneanu (Tim Plester), Răzvan Orodel (Joe Armstrong) and Iorgu Ristea (Christian McKay), known collectively as Ioanid Gang, announce to a crowd that they are shooting a film.
-A young café worker, Virgil (Harry Lloyd), is among the witnesses.
+Post-war Communist Romania: In 1959 Bucharest, members of Romania's high society Max Rosenthal, Alice Bercovici, Dumi Dorneanu, Răzvan Orodel and Iorgu Ristea, known collectively as Ioanid Gang, announce to a crowd that they are shooting a film.
+A young café worker, Virgil, is among the witnesses.
 Under the guise of making this film, the Ioanid Gang perform a heist of the National Bank of Romania.
-The following day, Virgil loiters around a film set and encounters the director, Flaviu (Allan Corduner), who requests him to buy vodka and give it to him whenever he asks.
+The following day, Virgil loiters around a film set and encounters the director, Flaviu, who requests him to buy vodka and give it to him whenever he asks.

 Eight months before the heist took place, Max, Dumi, Iorgu and Răzvan, heroes of the resistance during World War II, celebrate New Year's Eve and the start of 1959.
-Max is divorcing his wife, Sonia (Monica Bîrlădeanu).
-Alice returns from Moscow with her and Max's son, Mirel (Marcin Walewski), in tow.
+Max is divorcing his wife, Sonia.
+Alice returns from Moscow with her and Max's son, Mirel, in tow.
 She re-introduces Mirel to his father, and they begin to bond.

 One night, the Gang celebrates Dumi's birthday and reminisce about their early lives as revolutionaries.
-For fun, they plot the heist in order to rile up anti-Communist Romania, but then realize that Max is taking their conversation seriously.
+For fun, they plot the heist, in order to rile up anti-Communist Romania, but then realize that Max is taking their conversation seriously.
 He convinces Dumi, Iorgu and Răzvan to join him, but Alice says no as she has to raise Mirel.
 She changes her mind, however, when she learns that Mirel wants to join as the fifth person.
 Alice becomes enraged during the robbery when she sees Mirel filming it.
-After a couple of months, Iorgu unintentionally implicates himself, and the group is individually located and arrested by Comrade Holban (Anton Lesser) and his police officers.
+After a couple of months, Iorgu unintentionally implicates himself, and the group is individually located and arrested by Comrade Holban and his police officers.
 Their arrests happen on the same day as the Luna 2 landing on the Moon.